 From a distance, snowdrops are just little white flowers but from a few paces differences begin to be noticeable and up close the observer can be transported to a micro-world of variation in petal shape, patterning, colouring and leaf shape.

-It wouldn’t be possible to explain all the differences in a single diary post for Six on Saturday but I’m going to do my best to narrow things down a bit by showing pictures of three species and some of their cultivars.
+It wouldn’t be possible to explain all the differences in a single diary post but I’m going to do my best to narrow things down a bit by showing pictures of three species and some of their cultivars.